kindrowboat/motevets.com/about.md

 **Senior Software Engineer, Pivotal Labs** (May 2015 through April 2016)

-Anchor engineer of the Pivotal Cloud Foundry Billing and Account Managment team.
-Using skill like: agile planning, test driven development, extreme programming, and Ruby-on-Rails.
+Anchor engineer of the Pivotal Cloud Foundry Billing and Account Management team.
+Using skills such as: agile planning, test driven development, extreme programming, and Ruby on Rails.

 **Independent Contractor, Tom Dunlap LLP.** (August 2014 through May 2015)